Qiskit/documentation/docs/api/qiskit/qiskit.circuit.QuantumCircuit.md

 For other types of snapshots use the Snapshot extension directly.

 <Admonition title="Deprecated since version 0.45.0" type="danger">
   The method `qiskit.circuit.quantumcircuit.QuantumCircuit.snapshot()` is deprecated as of qiskit 0.45.0.
-It will be removed no earlier than 3 months after the release date.
+It will be removed in the Qiskit 1.0.0 release.
 The Snapshot instruction has been superseded by Qiskit Aer’s save instructions, see [https://qiskit.org/ecosystem/aer/apidocs/aer\_library.html#saving-simulator-data](https://qiskit.org/ecosystem/aer/apidocs/aer_library.html#saving-simulator-data).
 </Admonition>

 **Parameters**